Freight Sidekick LogoFreight Sidekick

 Freight class is a standardized classification system used by LTL (Less Than Truckload) carriers to categorize shipments and determine pricing.
 The system ranges from Class 50 (lowest, cheapest) to Class 500 (highest, most expensive).

-The National Motor Freight Classification (NMFC) system, maintained by the NMFTA, assigns freight classes based on four factors:
+The National Motor Freight Classification (NMFC) system, maintained by the NMFTA, assigns freight classes based on four factors (see our freight glossary for definitions):

 • Density — Weight per cubic foot (most important factor)